MicrosoftDocs/entra-docs/docs/identity/devices/troubleshoot-macos-platform-single-sign-on-extension.md

 ### Contact us

 We'd love to hear your feedback.
 You should include the following information:

-- Apple logs
+- Sysdiagnose and diagnostic logs
+- Steps to reproduce the issue
+- Where applicable, include relevant screenshots and/or recordings

+#### Capturing Sysdiagnose and diagnostic logs
+1. Enable debug logs persistance by running the following command in Terminal.

     ```console
     sudo log config --mode "level:debug,persist:debug" --subsystem com.apple.AppSSO"
     ```

-- Diagnostic data
+2. Reproduce the issue, such that new logs are generated for the affected scenario.
+Please provide relevant timestamps in your issue report to assist in log investigation.
+3. Capture diagnostic data by running the following command in Terminal.

     ```console
     sudo sysdiagnose
     ```

-- Steps to reproduce the issue
-- Where applicable, include relevant screenshots and/or recordings

 ## Troubleshooting guide